-The Labour Party used to be the party of British workers, until it betrayed its socialist ideology in the late 1980’s as most social democrats did.
-Labour was founded in 1900, but started as a Marxist socialist party in 1918.
-Until Tony Blair took control over the party, Labour stood for the nationalization of the means of production.
-However in 1995, New Labour removed any references to socialism, turning Labour into a fully pro-capitalist party.
-Under the leadership of Blair, the Labour Party supported the right-wing Republican Party in the USA, when they invaded Afghanistan and Iraq.
+The Labour Party used to be the party of British workers until it betrayed its socialist ideology in the late 1980’s.
+Labour was founded in 1900 but started as a Marxist socialist party in 1918.
+Until Tony Blair took control over the party Labour stood for the nationalization of the means of production.
+However in 1995 New Labour removed any references to socialism, turning Labour into a fully pro-capitalist party.
+Under the leadership of Blair the Labour Party supported the right-wing Republican Party in the USA, when they invaded Afghanistan and Iraq.
 Today the Labour Party maybe the only social democratic party that is moving back to the left-wing.
-Jeremy Corbyn is the new party leader and unlike Tony Blair, he is willing to fight for working class people.
+Jeremy Corbyn is the new party leader and unlike Tony Blair he is willing to fight for working class people.
 It remains to be seen if the whole party can be transformed back into a party for British workers!

 The Socialist Party is the party of French social democrats.
 A relative young party compared to the other former workers parties.
 The PS was founded in 1968 and used to be democratic socialist.
-Still the party was not revolutionary and remained loyal to evolutionary socialism.
-In 1981, the PS promised ”socialism in 100 days”.
-François Mitterrand was elected president of France and thanks to the support from the French Communist Party, leftist forces got a majority in the parliament.
-But François Mitterrand betrayed the workers as the capitalists of France turned against him.
+Still the party was not revolutionary and remained loyal to moderate socialism.
+In 1981 the PS promised ”socialism in 100 days”.
+François Mitterrand was elected president of France and because he got support from the French Communist Party, leftist forces got a majority in the parliament.
+But president Mitterrand betrayed the workers as the capitalists of France turned against him.
 Fearing capital flight and economic sabotage by the ruling class, the president abandoned his ”socialism in 100 days”.
 The PS never build socialism, proofing to the world the traitorous nature of social democracy!

 The Pan-Hellenic Socialist Movement was the largest left-wing party of Greece until 2012.
-PASOK was founded as a democratic socialist party, but like all reformists moved away from Marxist socialism.
-As a pro-European party, PASOK supported the formation of the European Union, although many leftists inside the party were critical.
+PASOK was founded as a democratic socialist party and like all reformists moved away from Marxist socialism.
+As a pro-European party PASOK supported the formation of the European Union, although many leftists inside the party were critical.
 Still the EU supporters gained the upper-hand and carried out a neoliberal program of ”modernization” as they called it.
-In reality, PASOK moved to the right and started to support austerity as the Troika of European imperialism demanded.
-Greek workers voted on PASOK in 2009 to punish the right-wing; New Democracy party.
+In reality PASOK moved to the right-wing and started to support austerity as demanded by the Troika of European imperialism.
+Greek workers voted on PASOK in 2009 to punish the right-wing: New Democracy party.
 But PASOK betrayed the workers and carried out the same austerity politics like New Democracy!

 The Australian Labor Party (ALP) is a pro-capitalist social democratic party.
-Founded in 1901 the ALP used to be democratic socialist, until it capitulated before capitalism.
-It used to believe in the democratic socialisation of industry, production, distribution and exchange.
-But today they support the private sector and even have carried out privatisations and deregulations.
-Today the Australian Labor Party does not call itself socialist, which is indeed what they are not.
-The ALP is pro-capitalist, anti-worker and even supportive of the USA in wars.
-Still because Australia (like most nations) lack a genuine workers party for workers and poor people, the ALP is able to portray itself as the only left-wing force in the nation.
+Founded in 1901 the ALP used to be democratic socialist until it capitulated before capitalism.
+Labor used to believe in the democratic socialisation of industry, production, distribution and exchange.
+But today they support the private sector and even have carried out privatisations and deregulation.
+The Australian Labor Party does not call itself socialist, which is indeed what they are not.
+Australian social democrats are pro-capitalist, anti-worker and have been supporters of American imperialist agression.
+Because Australia (like most nations) lacks a genuine socialist party for workers and poor people, the ALP is able to portray itself as the only left-wing force in the nation.
 Although they have never carried out socialist politics!

 The Bulgarian Socialist Party comes from a different background then most social democratic parties of Europe.
-Until 1990, the BSP was named the Bulgarian Communist Party, the ruling Stalinist party of the People’s Republic of Bulgaria.
-In April 1990, the Bulgarian Communist Party abandoned stalinism and Marxist socialism altogether.
+Until 1990 the BSP was named the Bulgarian Communist Party, the ruling Stalinist party of the People’s Republic of Bulgaria.
+In April 1990 the Bulgarian Communist Party abandoned stalinism and Marxist socialism altogether.
 The new BSP became pro-capitalist and accepted the rule of the markets.
 Many Bulgarian workers turned to the ex-stalinists after the pro-capitalist parties failed to deliver genuine changes.
 But the BSP turned out to be just as corrupt and pro-capitalist as the right-wing parties.
-Still because there is no socialist alternative many keep voting on the social democrats, although the Bulgarian Socialist Party does not follow socialism!
+Because there is no socialist alternative many keep voting on the social democrats, although the Bulgarian Socialist Party does not follow socialism!